-Dr. Ransom is skilled in the use of Restylane®, Juvederm®, Perlane®, Belotero® and Radiesse®.
+Dr. Ransom is skilled in the use of Voluma®, Restylane®, Juvederm®, Perlane®, Belotero® and Radiesse®.
 He uses each of these products according to patient preference.
 Dr. Ransom uses blunt-tipped microcannulas for sensitive tissues of the face, such as the under-eye or tear trough area.
 In addition, Dr. Ransom recommends the use of specific fillers in certain areas of the face due to the different thickness and durability of each filler formulation.
 In addition, each patient has a unique underlying bone structure and tissue characteristics.
 By employing a combination of fillers in an overall treatment program, sometimes called a “liquid lift” or “filler facelift”, Dr. Ransom can give you a quick, non-surgical rejuvenation without any downtime!
-Many patients will combine soft tissue filler treatments with Botox® Cosmetic or Dysport® for a quick, refreshing update to their look, or add a chemical peel or laser treatment for a complete non-surgical makeover!
+Many patients will combine soft tissue filler treatments with Botox® Cosmetic or Dysport® for a simple, refreshing update to their look, or add a chemical peel or laser treatment for a complete non-surgical makeover!
 Please visit the photo gallery for examples.
 Also, more information about fillers is available on our pages for non-surgical chin and cheek augmentation, as well as non-surgical rhinoplasty.
 Lastly, Sculptra® is a different kind of “filler” that causes the body to make more of its own collagen.
 For more information about Sculptra® treatments, see the dedicated page on our site.

 Who is a candidate?